Muneebwasikhan/portfolio/README.md

 Open the project folder and Navigate to `/utils/*`. <br/>
 You will find all the component's named js files that contains everything showing in UI you can edit your information accordingly.

+All views are rendered at `/pages/index.js` remove or keep as per your need.
 ## Build

 3. Create build for deployment